davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Energy/Circular orbits/Nonspinning/Without tidal effects/README.md

 ## Sources

-The conservative energy was obtained in:
+The conservative energy was obtained:
 * at 4PN in
     * (5.5) of [arXiv:1401.4548v2](https://arxiv.org/abs/1401.4548v2)
     * (5.6) of [arXiv:1711.00283v2](https://arxiv.org/abs/1711.00283v2)